OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

    .. code-block:: r

-        print(addone(avariable))
+        > print(addone(avariable))
+        [1] 5
-        print(avariable)
+        > print(avariable)
+        [1] 4

 What is the result of executing this code?
 Try it.
 The correct results are 5 and 4.
-But why is the object "avariable" still 4, even after the ``addone()`` function was called?
+But why is the object *avariable* still 4, even after the ``addone()`` function was called?
 The answer to this question is that R uses pass-by-value function call semantics.

 In order to understand pass-by-value semantics, we must understand the difference between *objects* and *values*.
-The *objects* declared in this example are "addone", "avariable", and "number".
+The *objects* declared in this example are *addone*, *avariable*, and *number*.
 The *values* refer to the things that are stored by the *objects*.
 In programming languages that use pass-by-value semantics, at the beginning of a function call it is the *values* of the argument list that are passed to the function.

-The object "avariable" cannot be modified by the function ``addone()``.
+The object *avariable* cannot be modified by the function ``addone()``.
 If I wanted to update the value stored in the object, I would have needed to replace the expression as follows:

 .. cssclass:: input
 ..